dodonotdo/java-docker-ansible/README.md

 cd jenkins
 sudo bash bash.sh
 ```

 once execute the command you can validate the docker container status.
 It should be up and running.

+_jenkins console access_

+open your browser with **http://192.168.0.10:8080** Once load the jenkins web pages It should ask somepassword.